More car companies like Tesla are including

 Get covered with Jerry

-If you need help finding affordable car insurance, Jerry can help.
+If you need help finding affordable car insurance,

 The app compares quotes from up to 50 different insurance companies for you in under a minute, without any long forms to fill out.